samnabi/wonderful-waterloo-recovery/README.md

 **Use Warrick to scrape various web archives**.
 [Warrick](https://code.google.com/p/warrick/wiki/About_Warrick) is a command-line Perl utility for recovering websites from your local cache, archive.org, Google cache, Bing cache, et al. I have already used this tool with some success, but multiple attempts by different machines may deliver more results.

-> Please submit a pull request for any data you recover with Warrick.
-There will be a lot of duplicates, but we can cross that bridge when we get there.
-No need to filter stuff out on your end.
+Please submit a pull request for any data you manage to recover with Warrick.
+No need to filter anything out, we want as complete a record as possible even if some content seems irrelevant.

-**Clean up and sort this mess of data**.
-I haven't come up with a solution to this part of the process yet.
-I'd like to have forum posts accessible as JSON objects or plain text files that are easily readable by machines.
-Any other suggestions?
-We're not at this stage yet.